oguzbilgener/instrument-this/README.md

 ### Example

-An example project can be found in the `example` directory, with
+An example project can be found in the `example` directory.

 You can start up the whole stack with docker-compose: